psi-maker/IoT-EdgeAI/brain_storm.md

 Garbage sorting and separation system is simple to compare with other system, but the facility is a big problem.
 Following options are possible implementation for public facilities:
 1. pre-construction of garbage system underground when building a house
 2. A facility with vertical space rather than landscape orientation outdoor
+3. A manipulator on the facility can easily seperate different objects
+4. Maybe simple process facility can be integrated with the faciliy such as paper smash, liquid drying, or food smash, etc. This will simplify following transportation and process system cost.

+# AI Education